Nigleto/Nigleto/README.md

 ## About Me

 I am a freshman at AVHS.
-My main interests right now are Python.
+My main interests right now are Python and Java.
 My personal projects as of right now consist of a Stock Trader, an A* Pathfinder, and volunteering to teach at PLAY Coding!